Virginians vote Tuesday in primary elections that highlight tensions within parties

-RICHMOND — Virginia voters go to the polls Tuesday for primaries in a crucial election year when control of the legislature is at stake.
+RICHMOND — Virginia voters are casting ballots Tuesday in primary contests around the state, the first step in a pivotal election year when control of the legislature is at stake.

 The nominating contests show the state’s two major parties wrestling with identity in ways that mirror national tensions.
 Several Democratic incumbents are being challenged from the left by progressives, while three Republican incumbents who voted with Democrats to expand Medicaid are facing challenges from the right.